LucasOmstead/personal-website/DEPLOYMENT.md

 docker compose --profile cert up certbot

 # Step 3: Stop the init container and start production
+# CAUTION: Building all services at once can crash low-memory VPS instances
+docker compose --profile init down

+# For VPS safety, build services one at a time to prevent crashes:
+echo "Building homepage (this may take 2-3 minutes)..." docker compose build homepage

+echo "Building shapeshifters (this may take 2-3 minutes)..." docker compose build shapeshifters

+echo "Building frontend (this may take 2-3 minutes)..."
+docker compose build frontend

+echo "Building backend (this should be quick)..." docker compose build backend

+# Now start production services
-docker compose --profile init down docker compose --profile prod up -d
+docker compose --profile prod up -d

 # Access the applications